About Journal

 Plagiarism Policy

-All articles published in Journal of Community Medicine and Health Research (ISSN: 2694-5843) are published in full open access.
-In order to provide free access to readers, and to cover the costs of peer review, copyediting, typesetting, long-term archiving, and journal management, an article processing charge (APC) applies to papers accepted after peer review.
-In addition to Swiss Francs (CHF), we also accept payment in Euros (EUR), US Dollars (USD), British Pound Sterling (GBP), Japanese Yen (JPY) or Canadian Dollars (CAD).
+All articles published in the Journal of Community Medicine and Health Research (ISSN: 2694-5843) are fully open access.
+To provide free access to readers worldwide and to cover the costs of peer review, copyediting, typesetting, long-term archiving, and journal management, an Article Processing Charge (APC) is applicable for accepted manuscripts after peer review.

-Submitted papers should be well formatted and use good English.
-Note that many national and private research funding organizations and universities explicitly cover APCs for articles resulting from funded research projects.
-Discounts are also available for authors from institutes.
+Submitted manuscripts should be well formatted and written in clear English.
+Many national and private research funding organizations and universities support APCs for research publications arising from funded projects.
+Discounts may also be available for selected authors and institutions.

 Aim and Scope